updatemike/uni/cadeiras/iaed/notes/README.md

 ```
 int * signifies a pointer to an integer.
 & signifies the memory address of something.
-Pointers are normally named pX or p_x or xPtr.
+Pointers are normally named pX or p_x or xPtr (for x).
-In the example above the pointer p_x that points to an integer (int *), is pointing at the address of x.
+In the example above the pointer p_x that points to an integer (int *), is pointing at the address of x (&x).
 *p_x is called dereferencing a pointer.
-It allows us to get the values of what it is pointing at.
+It allows us to get/set the values of what it is pointing at.
 ## Pointers and functions
 ```c
 int x = 1, y = 2;